Kepai39/CST8916_Daigle_Catherine-Assignment2-41175118/README.md

 More challenges were brought forth when navigating the Azure Portal.
 The Azure portal is highly structured, but with the abundance of menus and the particular requirements of certain services like Analytics Stream requiring a storage container and diagnostic settings set first, it was clear that we needed guidance as to the order of creation along with the settings.

 There are some noteworthy resources available for those who need a step-by-step walkthrough of doing exactly what we did in this assignment.
-Please see the Resources section if curious.
+Please see the References section if curious.

 When we finally started the batch job to process the "data that indicates sub-par skating conditions" and everything moved along smoothly, we reflected on the process and what we would do differently if we were to do this again.